shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 The wolf guard bowed.
 "It will be my honor to bring you her head."

 "Alive," Awoomoon clarified.
-“Bring her to me alive.”
+“Bring her to me *alive*.”

 "Oh.
 Of course, Chieftess."